elecfreaks/learn-en/microbitOctopus/sensor/octopus_ef04078.md

 ---

 ### Result
-- Different data is showing on the micro:bit with the different gestures.
+- The direction of the arrow displaying on the micro:bit changes with the different gestures of your hands.

 ![](./images/ef04078_07.gif)